 Webinar: MODIS and VIIRS Data Tools and Services at your Fingertips

-The first section of this webinar introduce the features and capabilities of three tools that provide access to user-specified subsets and visualizations of data from MODIS and VIIRS.
+The first section of this webinar introduces the features and capabilities of three tools that provide access to user-specified subsets and visualizations of data from MODIS and VIIRS.

 Tutorial: Access the MODIS web service and perform quality filtering using Python

-The tutorial outlined in the jupyter notebook will explore using the Python to access MODIS Land Products through the new REST-based web service hosted by the ORNL DAAC.
+The tutorial outlined in the jupyter notebook will explore using the Python to access MODIS Land Products through the new REST web service hosted by the ORNL DAAC.

 This tutorial will demonstrate how to do the following in Python: dates and subset request examples, build a time series of MOD11A2 land surface temperature from multiple web service subset requests, and perform quality control filtering based on multiple MODIS qc criteria